maybebyte/flask-patient-registration/README.md

 ## Considerations for production

-As this code represents a proof of concept / minimal viable product, it lacks many safeguards and features expected in production.
+As this code represents a proof of concept, it lacks many safeguards and features expected in production.
 Some examples include:

 - Stricter validation logic (for example: a character allowlist and enforced formats).